AnnaKhiz/mydigitalconstruct_final_project/README.md

 # How to use?

-- For sign up/sign was used mocked data.
+- For sign up/sign were used mocked data.

   For ``signin`` use:
   - Email: eve.holt@reqres.in